tboquet/python-alp/docs/Tutorials/tuto1.rst

 as the aim is not ultimate performance but demonstrate the capacities of ALP.

-Let us first define a helper function.
+Let us first define an helper function.

 .. code:: python